JSTOR-Labs/plant-humanities/cassava.md

 <param title="Puerto Rico" eid="Q1183">

 ## Innovation…
 When they first encountered cassava, Europeans relied upon indigenous knowledge from Amerindians to learn how to prepare cassava for consumption.
-This knowledge travelled as the plant was first transplanted across the Atlantic to Africa.
-African women knew that the cassava root was poisonous, but they learnt to prepare its leaves instead.
-They discovered that young cassava leaves could be safely consumed after being boiled.
+This knowledge travelled as the plant was first transplanted across the Atlantic to Africa.[^19] African women knew that the cassava root was poisonous, but they learnt to prepare its leaves instead.
+They discovered that young cassava leaves could be safely consumed after being boiled.[^20]
 <param ve-map center="Q1033" zoom="3">
 <param ve-map-layer geojson url="https://raw.githubusercontent.com/rphirsch/cassava/master/styleafrica.json" title="Africa" fill="#92086D" marker-symbol="landmark" active>